 The advisory program at Stuart Hall is the most outward manifestation of the School’s commitment to ensuring every student is happy, safe, known, and loved.
 Every student in grades 8-12 is assigned an advisor, a faculty member who serves as the primary point of contact for each advisee, both for parents and for other faculty members.
 Advisors work to have the big-picture perspective on each advisee’s life and to help each advisee explore their interests, go beyond their comfort zone, and make the most of their time at Stuart Hall.

-Each advisory has 8-12 students in it, and advisories are structured in developmentally-appropriate age groups.
-Advisors see their full advisee groups each morning for homeroom and once a week for a planned advisory session, which typically includes a lesson or activity designed to support students in their pursuit of the STU Grad Goals.
-In addition, advisors make it a point to connect with each advisee outside of these formal group gatherings so they can serve each student's individual needs and meet them where they are.
+Advisors see their full advisee groups each morning for homeroom and twice a week for a planned advisory session, which typically includes a lesson or activity designed to support students in their pursuit of the STU Grad Goals.
+Each advisory has 8-12 students in it, and is structured not by grade level, but in developmentally-appropriate age groups.
+This overlap of grades provides students with unique opportunities to get to know students from different grades in a mutually supportive and encouraging environment.
+In addition, advisors make it a point to connect with each advisee outside of these formal group gatherings, meeting them where they are socially, emotionally, and academically so they can best serve each student's individual needs.